 AO's Resiliency Model

 AO, working with Finding Hope Consulting, has developed a Resiliency Model which is tailored to working with trafficked and exploited persons to support our clients in achieving their goals and aspirations.
 The Resiliency Model focuses on building resiliency in clients which acts as an antidote to the adverse experiences which have occurred in their lives.
 The Resiliency Model measures the Adverse Childhood Experiences (ACEs) and the Compounding Adverse Toxic Stressors (CATS) experienced by clients as well as the resiliency factors which have helped our clients survive.
 Using these measures as well as a Trauma-Informed Biographical Timeline and a Resiliency Timeline, advocates work with clients to identify strategies to further strengthen and develop their innate resiliency.
 Attorneys and Client Advocates work with clients to use tools such as Safety Scripts; Reflect, Honor and Connect; the Four Ps - Predict, Plan, Practice, and Plan B; and Affirmations for Re-bonding to achieve these goals.
 As part of the implementation of this model, all AO staff is certified in Trauma Responsive Care Coordination (TRCC) through the Tristate Trauma Network.

-AO is working with state and national partners to establish a series of Court Advocacy and Transitional Youth Programs in Ohio to assist both minors and adults involved in the legal system.
+AO is working with state and national partners to establish best practices in transitional youth advocacy in Ohio to assist both minors and adults involved in the legal and child welfare system.
 Part of this initiative is our innovative approach to youth who age out of juvenile court and child welfare systems and become involved with adult courts.
 Setting up a best practices to assist these youth will ensure that there is continuum of services available to them, including social services, mental health, educational assistance, and legal assistance.
 Transitional youth, typically aged 17-24, represent a segment of trafficked and exploited persons for whom there is a gap in services.
 A transitional program will fill that gap and keep existing relationships intact, providing stability for them during their recovery process.

 Sustainable Housing and Home Ownership